-“Today’s vote is a vital step in the right direction and we commend Councilman Mark Levine’s steadfast advocacy to protect public health.
-While the nation waits for federal action to address flavored e-cigarettes, local action to remove flavored products is critically important.
+“Today’s vote is an important step forward and we applaud Assemblymember Conaway and Senator Vitale for their efforts to protect public health.
+With the federal government failing in efforts to remove flavored tobacco products from the market, it is imperative for states to act.
 Recent data from the Centers for Disease Control and Prevention show that, nationwide, more than one in four high school students are using e-cigarettes, and multiple studies report that flavors are driving youth addiction.

 About the American Lung Association

 The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.
 The work of the American Lung Association is focused on four strategic imperatives: to defeat lung cancer; to champion clean air for all; to improve the quality of life for those with lung disease and their families; and to create a tobacco-free future.
 For more information about the American Lung Association, a holder of the coveted 4-star rating from Charity Navigator and a Gold-Level GuideStar Member, or to support the work it does, call 1-800-LUNGUSA (1-800-586-4872) or visit: Lung.org.